lingduoduo/CheatSheet/notes.md

 3/23/2021
 If you are not willing to learn, no one can help you.
 If you are determined to learn, no one can stop you.

+4/5/2021
+I gave today all that I had in me.